MoatazMohamedd/OTC-APP/README.md

 # Observing Tutoring Companion (OTC)

-**On device facial expression recognition for personalized learning and entertainment**
+**Offline facial expression recognition for personalized learning and entertainment**

 OTC is a mobile application that uses machine learning to detect and classify a child’s facial expressions instantly via the selfie camera.
-Based on the detected mood, it dynamically selects and launches appropriate activities — from educational games to cartoons — creating a more engaging and personalized experience.
+Based on the detected mood, it dynamically selects and launches appropriate activities — from educational games to cartoons — creating a more engaging experience.

 > 🎓 **This project was developed as my graduation project at the Faculty of Engineering, Alexandria University.**

 ## Features

 - **Face Detection Module** — built with Google ML Kit for fast and reliable on-device face detection, fully integrated with Android Studio (Java).
-- **Facial Expression Classification Module** — uses a pre-trained TensorFlow Lite model to classify the child’s mood locally, without sending any data to a server.
+- **Facial Expression Classification Module** — uses a pre-trained model to classify the child’s mood locally, without sending any data to a server.
 Runs natively within the Android Java environment.
 - **Dynamic Content Launcher** — activities and games are built using the Unity game engine and seamlessly integrated into the Android app to launch fun, mood based content dynamically.

 ## Prerequisites